cedricbahirwe/Latest/README.md

 # Latest
-Well, the intent is a news UI, inspired from hackernoon iOS mobile app which is no longer supported
+Well, the intent is a news UI, inspired from TechCruch iOS mobile app which is no longer supported

 Home View                 |  Settings View :-------------------------:|:-------------------------: